FabrizioG202/Bootstrapping-Pipeline-Python-R/readme.md

                 - ...
             - hg19.genome

+# Feature Selection:
+The user can choose which features to run the pipeline on.
+To do so, there is a filter.txt in the same folder as the snakefile data for each pipeline.
+The syntax is explained in the file itself. *The filtering currently only works for the python version.*

 The pipeline will generate a table in the following format "CELL_LINE.FEATURE.tsv".
 The table will contain the following columns by default: chromosome, cluster_name, p_value.

 # Available Analysis workflows: